Tyler-Dunning/WordGameFrontend/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Word Game Solver Frontend
+This site is hosted on Vercel and available at: https://word-game-frontend.vercel.app/

+This is a simple application that interacts with the "Word Game Backend" API to collect and display potential word solutions to users.

+Current games supported:
+ - Game Pigeon Word Hunt
+ - Game Pigeon Anagrams